Tavernari/kuaa/README.md

 ### Setting the API Key

+Get your API Key from [kuaa.tools](https://kuaa.tools/dashboard/panel/api-keys/) You can set an env vars `KUAA_API_KEY` or you can use the command line to set it locally.
-Get your API Key from [kuaa.tools](https://kuaa.tools/dashboard/panel/api-keys/) To set the API key for Kuaa CLI, use the following command:
+To set the API key for Kuaa CLI, use the following command:

 ```sh